Vera Files: Attacks on Vera Files and other media institutions

 In January 2018, Vera Files was hit by a prolonged Internet Distributed Denial of Service (DDoS) cyber attack 30 minutes after it published an article about then president Rodrigo Duterte and mayor Sara Duterte's financials.
 Malacañang condemned the cyber attack on Vera Files afterward.

 After the announcement by Facebook that it became a fact-checking partner was made in April 2018, Vera Files, along with Rappler, became the target of attacks by Diehard Duterte Supporters, digital influencers, and internet trolls aligned with the administration of Rodrigo Duterte.

 In December 2021, Vera Files, along with ABS-CBN News and Rappler experienced additional DDoS cyberattacks that appeared to have been politically motivated and possibly related to the upcoming national elections.
-Unusual traffic traffic on Vera Files' website was detected by website security service Deflect.ca on pages relating to electronic cigarettes and social media fact-checks relating to then presidential candidate Bongbong Marcos.
+Unusual traffic on Vera Files' website was detected by website security service Deflect.ca on pages relating to electronic cigarettes and social media fact-checks relating to then presidential candidate Bongbong Marcos.
 The National Union of Journalists of the Philippines called on the government to investigate the attacks.

-Aside from Vera Files, other news sites involved in fact-checking initiatives were also hit by DDOS attacks, such as Mindanao Gold Star Daily, Interaksyon, PressOne.PH, and ABS-CBN News.
+Aside from Vera Files, other news sites involved in fact-checking initiatives were also hit by DDoS attacks, such as Mindanao Gold Star Daily, Interaksyon, PressOne.PH, and ABS-CBN News.
 GMA News Online, CNN Philippines, Bulatlat, Kodao Productions, and Pinoy Media Center were also the targets of similar attacks.

-Members of Philippine Congress called for an investigation over the increasing cyberattacks on the media outfits.
-The International Federation of Journalists also condemned and demanded an investigation on the cyberattacks.
+Members of the Philippine Congress called for an investigation over the increasing cyberattacks on the media outfits.
+The International Federation of Journalists also condemned and demanded an investigation of the cyberattacks.